HerdingAI/product-job-board/README.md

 - **Performance**: Code splitting, image optimization, and Progressive Web App features
 - **Security**: Additional security headers, rate limiting, and input sanitization

-## 🤝 Contributing

-This is a take-home assignment project, but suggestions and feedback are welcome!

-## 📄 License

-This project is created as a technical assessment and is available for review and learning purposes.